IPP Frequently Asked Questions

 How can I get involved in the IPP project?

 You can get information on this web site and participate over the Internet by joining the IPP discussion list.
-In addition, the PWG organizes face-to-face meetings about every two months and also holds bi-weekly telephone conferences.
+In addition, the PWG organizes face-to-face meetings four times a year and holds bi-weekly telephone conference calls.
 Announcements about these are given over the IPP discussion list.
-If you are new to the project, the best starting point is our Web pages, which contain pointers to everything else you need to know about the project.
+If you are new to the workgroup, the best starting point is our workgroup page, which contain pointers to everything else you need to know about the workgroup.